 This certificate is designed to give students basic knowledge and skills in nutrition science, food science, food preparation, and food safety and sanitation.
-These core courses provide the necessary skills for those seeking entry-level employment as nutrition assistants or dietary service workers in hospital or school food service or with community agencies such as The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and Head Start.
+These core courses provide the necessary skills for those seeking entry-level employment as nutrition assistants or dietary service workers in hospital or school food service or with commUnity agencies such as The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and Head Start.

 HRM 52 Food Safety and Sanitation 1.5

-NF 1 Introduction to Nutrition as a Career 1.5
+NF 1 Introduction to Nutrition as a Care er 1.5

 NF 20 Principles of Foods 3.0

 NF 25 Essentials of Nutrition 3.0

 or

 NF 25H Essentials of Nutrition - Honors 3.0

 Total Units 9.0

+Recommended Elective

+NF 91 Work Experience in Nutrition 1.0 - 3.0

-Pilates Professional Teacher Training Phase I: Mat and Reformer Kinesiology, Athletics and Dance Division
+Pilates Professional Teacher Training Phase I: Mat and Reformer and Dietetics